BranchManager69/solana-vanity-grinder/README.md

 curl -X POST http://localhost:7777/jobs/d290f1ee-6c54-4b01-90e6-d701748f0851/cancel
 ```

+## Command Server Integration

+The vanity-grinder REST API is designed to integrate seamlessly with the DegenDuel Command Server.
+This section provides detailed instructions for setting up this integration.

+### Command Server Configuration

+The vanity-grinder is pre-configured to accept requests from the Command Server at IP `147.79.74.67`.
+When you start the REST API server, this origin is automatically added to the allowed CORS list.

-#### Using Callbacks for Command Server Integration
+### Using Callbacks for Notification

-Instead of polling for job status, you can provide a callback URL when creating a job:
+Instead of polling for job status, the Command Server should provide a callback URL when creating a job:

 ```bash
 curl -X POST http://localhost:7777/jobs \